-''' positional arguments: path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py user/channel or pkg/version@user/channel (if name and reference version not declared in conanfile.py) where the package will be created optional arguments: -h, --help show this help message and exit -j JSON, --json JSON json file path where the install information will be written to -k, -ks, --keep-source Do not remove the source folder in local cache, even if the recipe changed.
-Use this for testing purposes only -kb, --keep-build Do not remove the build folder in local cache.
-Implies --keep-source.
-Use this for testing purposes only Do not export the conanfile.pv -ne, --not-export -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER Working directory for the build of the test project. -tf TEST_FOLDER, --test-folder TEST_FOLDER Alternative test folder name.
+positional arguments: path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py reference user/channel or pkg/version@user/channel (if name and version not declared in conanfile.py) where the package will be created optional arguments: -h,help show this help message and exit -j JSON,json JSON json file path where the install information will be written to -k, -ks,keep-sourc Do not remove the source folder in local cache, even if the recipe changed.
+Use this for testing purposes only -kb,keep-build Do not remove the build folder in local cache.
+Implies no, neep saira keep-source.
+Use this for testing purposes only -ne,not-export Do not export the conafile.py R,test-build-folder TEST_BUILD_FOLDER Working directory for the build of the test project. -tf TEST_FOLDER,te st-folder TEST_FOLDER Alternative test folder name.
 By default it is "test_package".
-Use "None" to skip the test stage -m [MANIFESTS], --manifests [MANIFESTS] Install dependencies manifests in folder for later verify.
-Default folder is .conan_manifests, but can be changed -mi [MANIFESTS_INTERACTIVE], --manifests-interactive [MANIFESTS_INTERACTIVE] Install dependencies manifests in folder for later verify, asking user for confirmation.
-Default folder is .conan_manifests, but can be changed -v [VERIFY], --verify [VERIFY] Verify dependencies manifests against stored ones -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
-Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package name.
-Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true (continues on next page) '''
+Use "None" to skip the test stage -m [MANIFESTS],man Install dependencies manifests in folder for later verify.
+Default folder is .conan_manifests, but can be mi [MANIFESTS INTEDA changed CTIVE],manifests-interactive [MANIFESTS_INTERACTIVE] Install dependencies manifests in folder for later verify, asking user for confirmation.
+Default folder is .conan_manifests, but can be changed -v [VERIFY],verify - Verify dependencies manifests against stored ones -b [BUILD],build [BUILD] Optional, use it to choose if you want to build from sources:build Build all from sources, do not use binary packagesbuild=never Never build, use binary packages or fail if a binary package is not found. build=missing Build from code if a binary package is not foundbuild=outdated Build from code if the binary is not built with the current recipe or when missing binary packagebuild=[pattern] Build always these packages from source, but never build the others.
+Allows multiplebuild parameters. 'pattern' is a fnmatch file pattern of a package name.
+Default behavior: If you don't specify anything, it will be similar to 'build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV,env ENV Environment variables that will be set during the · (continues on next page)